yash251/substreams/docs/new/tutorials/evm.md

 ## Step 3: Load the Data

-To make your Substreams queriable (as opposed to [direct streaming](../how-to-guides/sinks/stream/stream.md)), you can automatically generate a Subgraph (known as a [Substreams-powered subgraph](https://thegraph.com/docs/en/sps/introduction/)) or SQL-DB sink.
+To make your Substreams queryable (as opposed to [direct streaming](../how-to-guides/sinks/stream/stream.md)), you can automatically generate a Subgraph (known as a [Substreams-powered subgraph](https://thegraph.com/docs/en/sps/introduction/)) or SQL-DB sink.

 ### Subgraph

-1. Run `substreams codegen subgraph` to intialize the sink, producing the neccessary files and function definitions.
+1. Run `substreams codegen subgraph` to initialize the sink, producing the necessary files and function definitions.
 2. Create your [subgraph mappings](../how-to-guides/sinks/subgraph/triggers.md) within the `mappings.ts` and associated entities within the `schema.graphql`.
 3. Deploy

 ### SQL

-1. Run `substreams codegen sql` and choose from either ClickHouse or Postgres to intialize the sink, producing the neccessary files.
+1. Run `substreams codegen sql` and choose from either ClickHouse or Postgres to initialize the sink, producing the necessary files.
 2. Run `substreams build` build the [Substreams:SQL](../how-to-guides/sinks/sql/sql-sink.md) sink.
 3. Run `substreams-sink-sql` to sink the data into your selected SQL DB.